THE HISTORY MINOR

-Minor in History will help you develop valuable skills valuable skills transferable beyond the classroom: critical thinking and interpretation, persuasive writing, as well as analytical and research skills for tackling complex questions History is inherently complex and requires the ability to generate knowledge from large amounts of information and assess evidence and conflicting interpretations of the past.
-As a History minor you will learn to make sense of complexity and tell a good story.
+Minor in history will help you develop valuable skills transferable beyond the classroom: critical thinking and interpretation and persuasive writing, as well as analytical and research skills for tackling complex questions.
+History is inherently complex and requires the ability to acquire knowledge from large amounts of information and assess evidence and conflicting interpretations of the past.
+As a history minor you will learn to make sense of complexity and tell a good story.

 Take History courses!
 The breadth of topics covered by the History Department allows students to create geographic, thematic, or chronological unity in their own unique course of study.

 - Six History courses, only one of which may be a first-year seminar (a course numbered 100-149).

 - Four of the six courses should be in one of the modules.